Chris Sanders (wide receiver): Regular season

+Playoffs

 Coaching career

 In 2005, Sanders began coaching at Christ Presbyterian Academy (CPA), a private K-12 school located in Nashville, TN.
 While at CPA he worked as an assistant coach in both football and track.
 During the summer of 2008, he left CPA and began coaching the wide receivers position and the track team at Montgomery Bell Academy (MBA), an all-male private school also located in Nashville.